bybang/bybang.github.io/_posts/2023-11-16-TIL-BoostCourse-002.md

 Essentially, high-level languages are more human-friendly languages.
 As the hardware specs increased gradually, the compiler was upgraded.

-We can now develop in a readable and human grammar way with these high compiler specs.
+With these high compiler specs, we can now develop in a readable and human grammar way.

 We have many high-level languages, including famous languages such as C, Swift, Kotlin, Java, Python and JavaScript.

-Less famous languages include Fortran for scientific calculation, Erlang for OTP(Open Telecom Platform) or Lisp.
+Less famous languages include Fortran for scientific calculation, Erlang for OTP(Open Telecom Platform), and Lisp.

 ### Most popular languages in web development

 - Python: Recommended for beginner developers due to its extremely human-friendly syntax.
 It is often used in data science and machine learning these days.
 - PHP: Still one of the most popular languages in web development.
 The research from W3Techs shows that 77% of websites used PHP in 2023.
 - JavaScript: Rules the current web market.
 From W3Techs research, 98.7% of websites used JavaScript as of 2023.
 - Java: Dominates the back-end development, especially for enterprise software.
-The big projects or company still uses Java for their back-end.
+Big projects or companies still use Java for their back-end.

 # 📌 Takeaway